 Use Bolded Text Sparingly

-You do want to bold important sections of your resume, such as the headings marked for education, work experience and skills.
+You do want to bold important sections of your resume, such as the headings marked for education, work experience and skills on your CV.
 However, you don’t want to go overboard with using bolded text.
 In fact, doing so could cause the resume to lose its punch.
 If more than half the words are bolded, the reader won’t understand which bolded words are most important.
-Stand out from other jobseekers by using bolded text sparingly.
+Stand out from other job seekers by using bolded text sparingly.

 Experiment with Borders